 We are living in a super-competitive time.
 Changes in the society, lifestyle, technology & job market have had a profound effect on our lives.
 In order to stay competitive in the 21st-century job market, students & professionals are under significant stress.

 Stress is believed to contribute to around 60% of all human illness and disease.
 More importantly, stress can also make us less productive and risk our careers.
 In this post, I will share few important tips for career success in your 20s.
 Those tips worked for me, both during my student & professional life.
+Of course, being organized can be a really good starting point.
+So purchasing office supplies for work well in advance can be very useful to declutter the mind and help you feel ready to tackle the day.
 Additionally, I will also discuss why those things will also work for your career as per scientific facts.

 Whether you are a student or a professional, these four scientifically proven life hacks will help you to achieve career success.